 Students should gain an appreciation of the relation between physical activity and personal well-being by participating in appropriate physical activities consistent with the student's physical ability.
+School of Continuing Education students are exempt from this policy but are required to fulfill the 130 semester hour graduation requirement.

-Only two semester hours of physical activity courses can count toward the degree (students who wish to enroll for additional physical activity courses can do so, but must register for zero credit).
+Only two semester hours of physical activity courses may count toward the degree (students who wish to enroll for additional physical activity courses can do so, but must register for zero credit).
 Courses are identified with a "P" in the course number.